 Additionally, I am very concerned about the costs and resources that will need to be dedicated to produce and audit such data.
 We have learned from the recent financial crisis that markets are sometimes illiquid and sometimes irrational.
+These conditions have occurred more frequently than most would expect.
 Because banks do not use fair values in managing their cash flows, I anticipate that this could require banks to hire more staff and/or consultants to assist with estimating fair values and to pay significantly higher audit fees.
-In the end, investors will be paying consultants and auditors significant sums to make estimates that my fellow shareholders and I will do nothing with.

-With this in mind, I recommend you to drop your proposal to mark loans to market, as, from my perspective as an investor, it does not improve financial reporting.
+With this in mind, I recommend you drop your proposal to mark loans to market, as, from my perspective as an investor, it will be detrimental to the usefulness and understandability of financial reporting for small and medium sized banks.